arsmentis/arsmentis/source/clients/index.markdown

 [Sharp Up, LLC - Thoughtback App](https://thoughtback.com/)
 ----------------------------------------------

-Thoughtback is a Web & Mobile app that allows users to save and organize their thoughts and ideas.
-My duties during the early development of the application included website and API development in PHP.
-Recently, I created Thoughtback's Android app.
+Thoughtback is a web and mobile productivity app that has been pre-installed on thousands of Android devices.
+I created Thoughtback’s Android app and was an early member of the development team for the web app.

 <div style="clear: both;"></div>